princeton-vl/vlmtunnel/README.md

 2.  **Visual Scavenger Hunt (Chain Trial)**: Tests saccadic search by requiring models to follow a chain of visual cues across a grid.
 3.  **Circuit Connections**: Tests smooth visual search by asking models to trace wires on a circuit board.

-This code allows you to verify our results, generate new datasets, run models against those datasets, and analyze the results(WIP).
+This code allows you to verify our results, generate new datasets, run models against those datasets, and analyze the results.

 -----------------------------------------